 Freedom [generally, is having an ability to act or change without constraint.
 A thing is “free” if it can change its state easily and is not constrained in its present]

-Homelessness, unemployment and what some have recently described as modern day slavery, are known examples, but young Indigenous men in Australia are also faced with the ‘highest suicide rates in the world’, with mental health disorders four to seven times more common in Indigenous adults than non-Indigenous.
-The failure over decades to report correctly on the issue of Aboriginal Deaths in Custody is also sad and shameful.
+Homelessness, unemployment and modern-day slavery, are examples of this lack of freedom, young Indigenous men in Australia have the ‘highest suicide rates in the world’, Mental health disorders are four to seven times more common in Indigenous adults than non-Indigenous.
+“We’re not faking, We’re dying” was a slogan about the shameful failure on Aboriginal Deaths in Custody.

-An example not commonly noted is the pressure of mental health on the individual or group related to an Indigenous death.
+Not commonly noted is the mental health of an individual or group when there is an Indigenous death in the community.

-- Indigenous people will actually attend at least (2) or more funerals a year.
+- Indigenous people will attend at least (2) or more funerals a year.

-(Funerals they do not attend, are because of travel or money related reasons.
-Most Australians can not afford to fly, drive, travel etc to many times in one year)
+(Funerals they do not attend, are because of travel or money-related reasons.
+Most simply cannot afford to fly, drive, travel, etc that many times in one year)

 - Members of the Indigenous community attend as many as (10) funerals each year.
 (They also have commitments to family and country and some families or individuals can be very pressured mentally when not being able to attend)